“One mind there is, but under it two principles contend.” – Philip K. Dick Tractates Cryptica Scriptura

 This then echoes many of the unification themes in Thomas and provides a link between the shamanism of Egyptian mysticism and a Gnostic sect who trace their origins to the Middle East and ancient Babylon at the time when The Pyramid Texts were written.

-Of course the persecution of various groups and sects meant that many esoteric teachings became lost and fragmented over time.
+Of course, the persecution of various groups and sects meant that many esoteric teachings became lost and fragmented over time.
 The amalgamation and mistranslations make it difficult to arrive at any certainties.
-However, as new scholarship is continuing to find, there is a deep rooted relationship between Gnosticism, Hermeticsim and new revelations about Egypt’s shamanic mysticism.
+However, as new scholarship is continuing to find, there is a deeply rooted relationship between Gnosticism, Hermeticism and new revelations about Egypt’s shamanic mysticism.